Andreas-Menzel/ADDS-DJI-AndroidApp/README.md

 ADDS-DJI-AndroidApp, offering a seamless, efficient, and autonomous drone control experience.

+## Documentation

+Comprehensive documentation for the ADDS-DJI-AndroidApp is readily available in the `Javadoc` folder of this repository.
+The Javadoc provides detailed information about the classes, methods, and data structures used in the application.

+To access the documentation, navigate to the Javadoc folder and open the `index.html` file in a web browser.
+You can then browse through the documentation, which is organized by package and class.

 ## How it Works

 Upon launch, the ADDS-DJI-AndroidApp verifies all required permissions.
 Once